previous icon Back to blog

 Not only does the server-side API increase visibility into customers’ off-website actions, but it also helps businesses save time and reduce duplicated efforts tracking similar customer interactions in multiple places - creating greater efficiency in marketing efforts.

-What Is the Facebook Conversion API?
+What Is the Meta Conversion API?

-While the Facebook Pixel has long been a valuable tool for tracking business data across the social network, Facebook has recommended that marketers install the Conversion API since the introduction of Apple’s iOS 14 update, which has created hurdles regarding the amount of tracking data businesses can obtain.
+While the Meta Pixel has long been a valuable tool for tracking business data across the social network, Meta has recommended that marketers install the Conversion API since the introduction of Apple’s iOS 14 update, which has created hurdles regarding the amount of tracking data businesses can obtain.
 The Conversion API has been designed to help businesses maintain data privacy, all while delivering personalized advertising experiences to customers and audiences.

-How Does the Facebook Conversion API Work?
+How Does the Meta Conversion API Work?

 1. Full-Funnel Visibility

-The Conversion API provides marketers with the ability to start sharing the data they want, something that wasn’t offered by Facebook Pixel.
+The Conversion API provides marketers with the ability to start sharing the data they want, something that wasn’t offered by Meta Pixel.
 However, by combining both the Conversion API and Pixel, businesses can obtain complete full-funnel visibility, whereas Pixel on its own provided only an insight into in-page actions.

 This means an entire view of the customer journey will be provided, including actions such as off-website purchases and whether a customer continues to use their free trial, and then converts are now tracked.